ropensci-archive/roweb2/content/technotes/2018-08-08-phylotar-release.md

 In addition to the R package you will also need to have installed BLAST+ -- a local copy of the well-known [BLAST software](https://en.wikipedia.org/wiki/BLAST) on your machine.
 Unfortunately this can be a little complex as its installation depends on your operating system (Windows, Mac or Linux).
 Fortunately, NCBI provides detailed installation instructions for each flavour of operating system: [NCBI installation instructions](https://www.ncbi.nlm.nih.gov/books/NBK279671/).

-Once BLAST+ is intalled you will need to record the location of the BLAST+ file system path where the exectuable programs are located.
+Once BLAST+ is installed you will need to record the location of the BLAST+ file system path where the exectuable programs are located.
 This should be something like `C:\users\tao\desktop\blast-2.2.29+\bin\` on a Windows machine or `/usr/local/ncbi/blast/bin/` on a Unix.

 ## Quick guide